Luftare/Ecs/README.md

     }
 });
 ```
-Systems have onenter and onleave events for entities joining and leaving.
+Systems have `onenter` and `onleave` events for entities joining and leaving the system as a result of adding or removing components.
 ```javascript
 ecs.system({
     components: ["name","talkingToPhone"],